Music BMus

 The University of Sheffield is proud to be an All-Steinway School

-Our department ethos combines high achievement with a sense of community and a shared passion for music.
+Our school ethos combines high achievement with a sense of community and a shared passion for music.
 Our internationally recognised research informs our high-quality teaching and our student experience is second to none.

-Sheffield is celebrated as one of the UK's leading music cities, with dozens of major venues from the City Hall and Crucible to the Leadmill and the Foundry, covering all music genres.
+Sheffield is celebrated as one of the UK's leading music cities, with dozens of major venues from the City Hall, the Crucible, the Lyceum, the Lescar, the Greystones and the Foundry, covering all music genres.
 This brings with it a host of opportunities for our students to get involved in professional music-making of the highest quality.

 You can also enjoy events from University of Sheffield Concerts which hosts concerts and masterclasses from touring professional musicians throughout the year.